RetroAchievements/docs/docs/general/teams/devquest-team.md

 The team should also provide possible badge art ideas to provide to the art team.
 Final badge art shall be voted upon if there are multiple possible options.

-Finally, the new quest event shall be created and the rules added to the devquests document.
+Finally, the new quest event shall be created and the rules added to the DevQuests document.

 ## Processing DevQuests